 The students clapped and I was feeling good.
 Or maybe I was just relieved it was over.

-I described my singing and the unusual twists in my talk.
+I described the unusual twists in my talk and my singing.

 “I will NEVER forget this day, Rengasamy, NEVER!”
 All Rengasamy could do was giggle.